codedit334/Leaderboard/README.md

   - Modular programming usually makes your code easier to read because it means separating it into functions that each only deal with one aspect of the overall functionality.

+-Why use a Bundler?

+  - It keeps track of which files depend on which other files and ensures they are loaded in the right order.
+This helps make your code more modular and easier to maintain.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>